-The financial situation for Mediterranean MPAs is actually worsening because the most recent MPAs (so-called pioneer MPAs) present a lower diversity of funding sources and have lower resources in non-EU countries.
+The financial situation for Mediterranean MPAs is actually worsening because the most recent MPAs (so-called pioneer MPAs) present a lower diversity of financial sources and have lower resources in non-EU countries.

-Also, the increasing pressure on MPAs by both anthropogenic and natural causes is likely to increase funding needs to adapt management to those pressures.
-Importantly, climate change impacts and increased pressures from tourism and coastal development will substantially increase those needs and make the underfunding more pronounced.
+Also, the increasing pressure on MPAs by both anthropogenic and natural causes is likely to increase financing needs to adapt management to those pressures.
+Importantly, climate change impacts and increased anthropogenic pressures will substantially increase those needs and make the underfunding more pronounced.

 In addition, the global financial crisis and budget restrictions in donor countries affect the availability of financial resources.
-This is mainly the case for bilateral Official Development Assistance for Marine Protected Areas which decreased by 9% in 2012, 13% in 2013 and 46% in 2014.
+This is mainly the case for bilateral Official Development Assistance for Marine Protected Areas which has substantially decreased.

-Furthermore, institutional weaknesses and political instabilities, especially in the south of the Mediterranean, accentuate the financial vulnerability of Marine Protected Areas.
-Despite comprehensive institutional organization, some countries are confronted by a lack of coordination between entities (central agencies responsible for MPAs), which in turn affects the permanent and consistent flow of resources.
+Furthermore, institutional weaknesses and political instabilities, especially in the South of the Mediterranean, accentuate the financial vulnerability of Marine Protected Areas.
+Despite comprehensive institutional organisation, some countries are confronted by a lack of coordination between entities (central agencies responsible for MPAs), which in turn affects the permanent and consistent flow of resources.
 For other countries, institutional weaknesses complicate the implementation of strategic alliances with local authorities and stakeholders, which are a necessary condition for effective use of available financial resources.
 The absence of local key stakeholders for effective management of MPA projects resulted in high dependency on external consultants and NGOs without empowering local stakeholders in the sustainability of MPAs.